Alfred S. Posamentier: Life

 Posamentier was born in Manhattan in New York City, the son of Austrian immigrants.
 He has one daughter (Lisa Joan Perlman, born in 1970), and one son (David Richard Posamentier, born in 1978).
 He resides in River Vale, New Jersey.
 He is professor emeritus of mathematics education and former dean of the School of Education at The City College of the City University of New York, where he spent over 40 years.
-For the next five years he was Dean of the School of Education and professor of mathematics education at Mercy College, New York.
+For the next five years he was Dean of the School of Education and professor of mathematics education at Mercy University, New York.
 Dr. Posamentier then was invited to take on the position of Executive Director for Internationalization and Funded Programs at Long Island University, New York.
 After three years at LIU, he took on his current position as Distinguished Lecturer at The New York City College of Technology/City University of New York.
 He began his career as a mathematics teacher for six years at Theodore Roosevelt High School (Bronx, New York).

 Awards and honors

 In 1989, Posamentier was made an Honorary Fellow at the London South Bank University (London, England).
 In recognition of his outstanding teaching, the City College Alumni Association named him Educator of the Year in 1994, and in 2009 New York City had the day, May 1, 1994, named in his honor by the President of the New York City Council.
 In 1994, he was also awarded the Grand Medal of Honor from the Republic of Austria, and in 1999, upon approval of Parliament, the President of the Republic of Austria awarded him the title of University Professor of Austria.
-In 2003 he was awarded the title of Ehrenbürger (Honorary Fellow) of the Vienna University of Technology, and in 2004 was awarded the Austrian Cross of Honor for Science and Art, 1st class from the President of the Republic of Austria.
+In 2003 he was awarded the title of Ehrenbürger fellowship of the Vienna University of Technology, and in 2004 was awarded the Austrian Cross of Honor for Science and Art, 1st class from the President of the Republic of Austria.
 In 2005 he was inducted into the Hunter College Alumni Hall of Fame, and in 2006 he was awarded the prestigious Townsend Harris Medal by the City College Alumni Association.
 In 2009 he was inducted into the New York State Mathematics Educators Hall of Fame, and also that year he was Awarded the Christian Peter Beuth Prize in Berlin, Germany.
 In 2017 he was awarded Summa Cum Laude nemine discrepante from the Fundacion Sebastian, A. C. in Mexico City.